SandraXXL/CutiScan-AI-skin-disease-diagnosis-web-platform/README.md

   <strong>F1-score: 0.9121</strong><br>
   <br>

   👋 Hi!
-Please contact me if you need the dataset and model file used in this project, as I cannot upload them due to file size limits.
+Please contact me if you need the dataset and model used in this project, as I cannot upload them due to file size limits.
 </p>

 ## Video Demo: